 Facebook Groups allow people to unite around a common cause, discuss issues, and share related content.
 As the previous owner of a large Facebook group, 40,000+ members, I got tremendous value from it.
 For starters, I controlled group activities and announcements, which were critical to my affiliate marketing strategies.
 While a Facebook page can be an asset, a Facebook group can be just as valuable and easier to grow.
 Additionally, there are many ways to make money with Facebook groups.

 My Facebook group focused on providing free access to online courses.
-Given the group’s objective, I promoted free courses and trial programs from e-learning sites such as Coursera and Pluralsight.
-I occasionally promoted items that members may have found interesting like Grammarly, a free online grammar checker, and TubeBuddy, a free YouTube channel building tool.
+Given the group’s objective, I promoted free courses and trial programs from e-learning sites such as Skillshare and Pluralsight.
+I occasionally promoted items that members may have found interesting, for example, TubeBuddy, which is a YouTube tool to grow your channel.

 Where some marketers go wrong is by promoting items that have minimal relation or no relation to a group’s objective.
 For instance, it doesn’t make sense to post travel deals in a group about app development.
 Secondly, I saw many publishers spam Facebook groups with affiliate links, which is a low-probability way to generate commissions.
 In highly active groups, posts and affiliate links are buried within minutes by newer posts.
 Instead, I pinned posts that contained affiliate links so that they remained highly visible.